Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Three-body scattering

 from which we may note that the hardening rate is suppressed by $(v_3 / v_{12})^{-2}$ for large perturber velocities $v_3 \gg v_{12}$.
 Based on these findings, Quinlan proposed a new convention for classifying hard binaries: a binary system with masses $m_1 \geq m_2$ should only be considered hard if the perturber velocity falls below a critical threshold of the form

 where the value of the prefactor and the scaling behaviors with masses were extracted from numerical experiments.

 To understand this definition, observe that further hardening of the binary in a three-body encounter corresponds to acceleration of the perturber by the gravitational slingshot mechanism.
-Here, the perturber ($m_3$) has a close encounter with the lighter of the two bodies ($m_2$), undergoing a process that is very nearly elastic two-body scattering in the frame of $m_2$.
-In the center-of-mass frame of $m_2$ and $m_3$, the speed of recession is equal to the speed of approach, so the encounter corresponds to a deflection of the perturber.
-In the center-of-mass frame of the three-body system, this corresponds to the acceleration or deceleration of the perturber, depending on the details of the encounter.
-If $m_3 \ll m_2 \ll m_1$, then the center-of-mass frame of $m_2$ and $m_3$ is approximately the frame of $m_2$, and the center-of-mass frame of the entire system is approximately the frame of $m_1$.
-In this case, $m_3$ can only be accelerated if $v_3 < v_2$ prior to the encounter in the frame of $m_1$, so the critical perturber velocity below which the binary should be considered hard is not strictly determined by the relative energy of the binary and the perturber, but by the relative velocities of the objects.
-In particular, for sufficiently slow perturbers, there is a large cross section for capture of the perturber into a slow orbit, forming a metastable triple system.
-The perturber is then accelerated by a close encounter with another object in the system, and is ejected with more energy than in the initial state~\cite{Heggie:1992cz}.
+Here, the perturber ($m_3$) has a close encounter with the lighter of the two bodies ($m_2$), undergoing a process that is very nearly elastic two-body scattering in the center-of-mass frame of $m_2$ and $m_3$.
+Since $m_2$ and $m_3$ have a close encounter, each mass experiences the same acceleration due to $m_1$, so the encounter can be treated as a two-body scattering process that takes place in an accelerated reference frame.
+Thus, in the center-of-mass frame of $m_2$ and $m_3$, the speed of recession is equal to the speed of approach, so the encounter corresponds to a deflection of the perturber.
+When this final state is transformed out of the accelerated $m_2$-$m_3$ frame, back to the inertial center-of-mass frame of the entire three-body system, this deflection corresponds to the acceleration or deceleration of the perturber, depending on the details of the encounter.

+If $m_3 \ll m_2 \ll m_1$, then the center-of-mass frame of $m_2$ and $m_3$ is approximately the rest frame of $m_2$ alone, and the center-of-mass frame of the entire system is approximately the rest frame of $m_1$, which sits at the barycenter.
+The accelerated $m_2$-$m_3$ frame follows the orbit of $m_2$ around $m_1$.
+In this case, working in the barycentric rest frame, where $v_1 \approx 0$, the mass $m_3$ can only be accelerated (i.e., the binary can only be hardened) if $v_3 < v_2$ prior to the encounter.
+This means that some hardening processes are only available for low-velocity perturbers, even at very low energies.
+The critical perturber velocity below which the binary should be considered hard cannot be inferred strictly from the relative energy of the binary and the perturber: the relative velocities themselves are necessary, regardless of the masses.

 The dynamics involved in hardening are quite complicated, so, despite these arguments, the speed at which the transition from hard to soft occurs is difficult to identify from first principles.
 Quinlan's seminal work was oriented towards computing the hardening rate of massive black hole binaries.
 Such massive binaries have high velocities, typically larger than the Galactic dispersion velocity.
 As such, it was not necessary for Quinlan to evaluate the hardening rate for $v_3 \gg v_{12}$, nor would this have been particularly interesting: the evolution of massive black hole binaries proceeds over long timescales subsuming many encounters, so the average hardening rate can be used directly, and the $(v_3/v_{12})^{-2}$ suppression then implies that hardening due to fast-moving perturbers is negligible.